 The Sydney Opera House is located on a rock promontory known as Tubowgule to the indigenous people of the area, the Cadigal people of the Eora Nation.
-Tubowgule means ‘where the knowledge waters meet’.
+Tubowgule means where the knowledge waters meet.
 It was a gathering point for the Gadigal, where they sang, danced and told stories.

-The site of the Opera House has had multiple purposes over the years but come the 1950s, there was talk of a new public works project.
+The site of the Opera House has had multiple purposes over the years but come the 1950s; there was the talk of a new public works project.
 The Director of the NSW State Conservatorium of Music, Eugene Goossens, wanted a large venue for theatrical productions, as the Sydney Town Hall wasn't considered to spacious enough.

 Utzon's revolutionary, striking designs were, according to legend, originally rejected by 3 out of 4 of the judging panel but one of the judges, Eero Saarinen, who had to miss the first few days of judging pulled it from a pile of rejects.
 The Opera House took longer and cost more than expected to build, resulting in Utzon being dismissed from his project.

 He was invited to collaborate on future updates and worked on the Utzon Room in 2011.
 The Sydney Opera House was completed in 1973 and has become an Australian icon since.

 Jorn Utzon, a Danish architect who entered his designs into a worldwide competition.